 CSC Summer School in High-Performance Computing

-The 4th CSC Summer School brings together undergraduate and graduate students and postdoctoral researchers from various fields of computational science, featuring lectures and hands-on training on necessary skills in scientific software development.
-The school takes place at Nuuksio, Espoo, Finland.
+The 8th CSC Summer School brings together undergraduate and graduate students and postdoctoral researchers in different disciplines of scientific computing from all over the world.
+The contents consist of lectures and hands-on training on parallel programming, code optimization and other necessary skills in development of scientific software

-- Basics of parallel programming with the message-passing interface (MPI) and OpenMP paradigm
+- Basics of parallel programming using the message-passing (MPI) and threading (OpenMP) paradigms

 February 21, 2012 - Intensive course on Advanced Monte Carlo methods - computational challengies - Prof. Ivan Dimov, IICT-BAS, Department of Parallel Algorithms - Abstract

 - Information about "the Buffon's needle"